 \section{Style-Based Domain Generalization}

-We begin with a set of notations and preliminary definitions in Sec.~\ref{ssec:prelims}.
-Then in Sec.~\ref{ssec:problem} we discuss the problem formulation.
-Finally, we provide a novel mathematical formulation for the objective functions of two centralized DG algorithms in Sec.~\ref{ssec:cen_model}, which will be later used in Sec.~\ref{sec:decen_dg} to formulate our novel \texttt{StyleDDG} algorithm.
+We begin with our preliminaries in Sec.~\ref{ssec:prelims}, and discuss the problem formulation in Sec.~\ref{ssec:problem}.
+Finally, we provide a novel mathematical formulation for the objective functions of two centralized DG algorithms in Sec.~\ref{ssec:cen_model}, which we later use in Sec.~\ref{sec:decen_dg} to formulate our \textsc{StyleDDG} algorithm.